MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 1. Log on to the console as a farm administrator.

-2. Connect to Microsoft 365 as a global administrator.
+2. Connect to Microsoft 365 as a global admin.

 3. Navigate to [https://go.microsoft.com/fwlink/?linkid=867176](https://go.microsoft.com/fwlink/?linkid=867176) to download, install, and start the Hybrid Picker wizard.